What is the gospel?

 Jesus, in absolute love for God and for us, unselfishly thought not of Himself, but voluntarily experienced the consequences of our sinfulness through His life and death on the cross (Phil.
 2:3-11).

-Jesus took on Himself the full judgement of our sin.
+By Grace, Jesus took on Himself the full judgement of our sin.
 He endured forsakenness by God (Matt.
 27:46) and other people (Isa.
 53:3), and suffered the full punishment that our sin deserved (Isa.
-53:4-5).
-All this was accomplished so that we could have an entirely new relationship with God (Rom.
+53:4-5) on the cross (Ephesians 2:8-9).
+While Christ perfect life is credited to all who trust in Him for forgiveness and relationship with God (Rom.
 5:10-11; 2 Cor.
 5:15).

-Trusting in what Christ has done for us, through His life, death, and resurrection, we experience complete and total forgiveness from God (1 Cor.
+Trusting in what Christ has done for us through His life, death, and resurrection we experience complete and total forgiveness along with everlasting life (1 Cor.
 15:1-4).
-We are transformed and our relationships are transformed.

 We enjoy a never-ending fellowship with God both in this life and for all eternity (Jn.
 17:3).
 Likewise, we have a new fellowship with other Christians now and for eternity (1 Thess 4:13-17).
 Instead of the selfishness that once ruled our hearts, we now seek to honor and serve God and to be a blessing to others.
 In short, we extend to others the love and forgiveness that we ourselves have experienced from God through the Lord Jesus Christ (2 Cor.
 5:18-20; Eph.
 4:32).